Travelling with Tribal Tracks is a wonderful experience. They take care of everything and you don't have to worry about anything!

 After breakfast, we begin our final leg of the trek.

-We hike down to the one of the longest suspension bridges in the area and then continue to walk through small settlements and farmland, until we reach our the 4WD vehicles that are waiting for us at Methque.
-We then drive to Pokhara and check into our hotel, where we can enjoy a hot shower and finally being able to change out of trekking clothes!
+We hike down to one of the longest suspension bridges in the area and then continue to walk through small settlements and farmland, until we reach our 4WD vehicles that are waiting for us at Methque.
+We then drive to Pokhara and check into our hotel, where we can enjoy a hot shower and change out of trekking clothes!

 Accommodation and Meals